jezinho22/jezinho22/README.md

 # Jez Johns
 ## Educationalist and computing hobbyist, becoming computerist and education hobbyist
 From then to now, passing through:
-  - History degree

   - Three years teaching English in Portugal
-  - Fifteen years as a primary school teacher in England
+  - Twenty years as a primary school teacher in England
   - Eight years as a primary school headteacher
   - Three years as a teacher trainer